absolute-beginner/tweetarchive/README.md

 2019-02-25: An error with archive.today resulted in missing a handful of tweets at the worst time.
 At least one of the missed tweets was deleted by Boogie following some backlash.
 The problem has been fixed.

-2019-02-25: A second repo is available with all of the tweets the API can access were backed up as well.
+2019-02-25: A second repo is available where all of the tweets the API can access are backed up as well.
 Find that here: https://github.com/absolute-beginner/pasttweetarchive